 This is an innovation.
 I say that not only because Reading Law cites no authority (and offers no explanation) for extending the Nearest-Reasonable-Referent Canon to premodification as well as postmodification, and not only because I’m unaware of any previously-recognized canon of interpretation that has such an effect, but also because of the dog that didn’t bark.

 On to the Series-Qualifier Canon, which provides, “When there is a straightforward, parallel construction that involves all nouns or verbs in a series, a prepositive or postpositive modifier normally applies to the entire series.”
-Unlike the other two canons, this one states a preference for high attachment:
+Thus, this Canon states a preference for this structure

 [Update: "XP", for the non-linguists in the audience, means "phrase of any type."
 A noun phrase is an NP, a verb phrase is a VP, and so on.
 "X" is a variable standing for all the possible lexical categories (aka "parts of speech") around which a phrase can be constructed.]